35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 ![](img/elephant-rd.jpg)

+One of the first tasks of Southwark's new planning committee

 Lendlease's currently approved plans for this phase comprise a thirty storey tower block surrounded by two 10-storey blocks, which provide 300 homes across 36,100sqm of floorspace.

 Lendlease has now applied for a variation to the planning consent to build an office block on this site instead.